theAndrewCline/configs/README.md

 ./install.sh
 ```

-this will create a symbolic link in your home directory to the necisary config files.
+this will create a symbolic link in your home directory to the necessary config files.

 I mostly use oh-my-zsh for my terminal, so you may want to consider installing that.